Home

 Objectives and content

-Numerical simulation of experimental data will be performed for history maching and estimation of parameters.
-Knowledge of experimental methods of multiphase flow in porous rocks is important for CO2 storage and to reduce carbon footprint in underground energy production within oil and gas production, hydrate utilization, geothermal heat and to limit chemical and radioactive contamination.
+The student will gain knowledge of using experimental data in numerical simulations for history matching and estimation of parameters.
+Understanding multiphase porous media flow parameters is important for CO2 sequestration and underground hydrogen storage, and to reduce carbon footprint in underground energy production from oil and gas, hydrate utilization, geothermal heat and to limit chemical and radioactive contamination.

 Learning Outcomes